mdeaves/robug-blog/content/posts/drivetrain-concept.md

 ![A rock crawler Jeep flexing its suspension over large boulders](/images/rock-crawler.jpg)

-The 4-bar is simpler to fabricate.
-But rock crawlers need axles to transmit power to the wheels.
-If I'm going hub motors — motors integrated directly into each wheel — I don't need axles.
-But the 4-bar suspension *uses* the axle housing as a structural element, constraining the wheel to move only vertically.
-Without a real axle, I'd need to build a fake structural axle just to mount the hub motors and give the suspension something to locate against.
+The 4-bar is a little simpler to fabricate independent suspension.
+Rock crawlers need axles to transmit power to the wheels.
+If I'm going with hub motors — at this point I think they make sense — I don't need axles at all.
+Surely that frees me up to build something even more capable.

-That feels like solving a problem I created for myself.

-## A better question: what really needs to go anywhere?

-I started thinking about vehicles that are genuinely designed to traverse completely unknown terrain with zero margin for getting stuck.
+## Off-road suspension with hub motors

+What vehicles use hub motors and are designed for extreme off-road capability?

 The Mars Rovers.